finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Forget User

 If a user requests to be forgotten, use the `forgetUser` method.
-This will delete all user details from our system, ensuring compliance with privacy requirements.
+This will delete all user details from our system, ensuring this meets digital guidelines for right to be forgotten.

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>